bixbydevelopers/list-of-capsule-samples/README.md

 - group: capsule grouping, author or type, for display (e.g. "Walkthrough" or "Sample")
 - github.owner: name of the GitHub organization that owns the capsule repo (e.g. "bixbydevelopers")
 - github.repo: name of the GitHub repo that contains the capsule (e.g. "capsule-sample-movie-agent")
+- github.branch: name of the GitHub branch that contains the capsule (assumed to be "main", if not specified)
 - github.folder: relative path to a sub-folder in the GitHub repo, if the capsule is part of a collection (e.g. "input-form")
 - links: array of links to the docs for the feature or walk-through that this capsule exhibits, each link object contain "text" and "url" properties
 - screenshots: array of URLs for the screenshots to show for this capsule